 Patsy by Nicole Dennis-Benn

-Patsy explores the story of a woman who leaves Jamaica and her daughter behind to pursue an independent life in America.
-She finds the pursuit of the American Dream brimming with more challenges than there are opportunities.
-Cicely, the childhood friend Patsy is secretly still in love with, has already made the journey.
-Now settled in Brooklyn, Cicely can offer shelter and, Patsy hopes, a renewal of affection.
+Patsy explores the story of a woman who leaves Jamaica and her daughter behind to pursue an independent life in America and a dream of blue-eyed Cicely.
+She finds the pursuit of the American Dream, and a dream for herself, brimming with more challenges than there are opportunities, as the novel captures the sense of isolation while away from home with a lack money, stability and community.

 Tipping The Velvet by Sarah Waters